tcpip98/ws-string-binder.js/README.md

 ## How to use
 --------------------------------------
 There are three types of binding function $bind(), appending function $append(), and prepending function $prepend() defined.
-And these are all supports method chaining.
+And these are fully supports method chaining.

 I am sure that you probably know all about this plugin as soon as see the following code fragments without any of API documents.